In General

 Don't forget to bring your wife or girlfriend along, as there are numerous antique and knick-knack stores here.

 Hobby Shops: At one time, there were three hobby shops in the area, one in downtown Sykesville: Purkeys.
-The Moose Caboose out west on Liberty Road closed about 5 years ago (around 2015 or so), and as far as I know, Pro custom Hobbies in Eldersburg is still hanging in there.
+The Moose Caboose out west on Liberty Road closed around 2015 or so, and Pro custom Hobbies in Eldersburg closed in 2022 or so.
+Pro Custom Hobbies -many- years ago was a big seller of scanners for listening in on the trains back in the 70's and 80's when they were located in Catonsville MD!

 Acknowledgements: